Home

 The solution to this is embodying values.

-In fact, I was going to turn down my job offer at Glass Canvas at first.
+In fact, I was going to turn down my job offer at Tilma at first.
 I was nervous about making big life changes and was looking at my career solely on, what makes most sense in the world’s idea of success?
 I thought moving to a smaller company that worked with ministries made my heart come alive but would it set me up for career goals?

 When I communicated that I needed some time to think about it, I got a long email back that included this paragraph:

 “We’ve always had a culture of finding where someone’s sweet spot is and trying our best as a team to get people into a place so that they can continue to thrive and grow.
 We believe God calls and anoints people and we want to do everything we can to get people into where God wants them so they can thrive.
-Sometimes that takes longer with some people than others and sometimes that is not even within the walls of Glass Canvas.
-Glass Canvas might not be a good fit for you and that’s okay with us.
+Sometimes that takes longer with some people than others and sometimes that is not even within the walls of Tilma.
+Tilma might not be a good fit for you and that’s okay with us.
 In fact if you don’t think we are a good fit we would be happy to recommend you to some other connections we have if we knew more about what you were looking for.”

 All I heard was, if the fit is not with us, then we’ll make sure we find the right fit for you.
 I knew I wanted to be on the same side of people who clearly wanted what was best for me.